Tal C. Finney, Esq.

 American MENSA

-Shaune B. Arnold, Esq. is a practicing attorney in downtown Los Angeles, California.
+Shaune B. Arnold Webb, Esq. is a practicing attorney in downtown Los Angeles, California.
 Advocating for both public and private clients, Shaune analyzes, advises clients on, and litigates legal compliance issues under the California Environmental Quality Act (CEQA).
 In addition to nurturing a very strong renewable energy practice, Shaune’s general transactions experience includes facilitating real estate development deals, drafting private placement memoranda, conducting mergers and acquisitions, and structuring strategic alliances between companies.

 A graduate of UCLA, with a Bachelor of Arts degree in Psychology, and of UC Hastings College of the Law, Shaune brings to the table nearly 30 years of experience providing General Counsel advice to start-up, emerging growth and traditional businesses of widely varying industries to help them meet their expansion needs.